thekyb/learning/README.md

       Age: Age in years
       Outcome: Class variable (0: the person is not diabetic or 1: the person is diabetic)

-2. Youngbong_040819165.ipynb (Project_Diabetes_Prediction.ipynb )
+## 2. Youngbong_040819165.ipynb (Project_Diabetes_Prediction.ipynb )
-# As of final assignment in Business Intelligence Programming, the file name is a bit weird. it will be eventually changed to the original name.
+(As of final assignment in Business Intelligence Programming, the file name is a bit weird. it will be eventually changed to the original name.)
   Machine learning instruction code as we as question-answer sheet using both linear-regression, Random forest algorism.